Branched Chain Amino Acids and Human Disease

 Coauthor: R. Max Wynn, University of Texas Southwestern Medical Center.

 Branched Chain Amino Acid Deficiency and Neurological Diseases

-BCAAs and Insulin Resistance
+BCAAs in Insulin Resistance and Heart Failure

 Linking Control of BCAA Metabolism to Cardiometabolic Disease Pathogenesis